SciPhi-AI/synthesizer/docs/source/setup/quickstart.rst

-.. _sciphi_quickstart:
+.. _synthesizer_quickstart:

-SciPhi Quickstart
+Synthesizer Quickstart
 =================

-Welcome to the SciPhi quickstart guide!
-SciPhi, or ΨΦ, is your portal to using large language models (LLMs) like OpenAI's models, Anthropic, HuggingFace, and vLLM, combined with the power of Retrieval-Augmented Generation (RAG).
+Welcome to the Synthesizer quickstart guide!
+Synthesizer, or ΨΦ, is your portal to combining Retrieval-Augmented Generation (RAG) with large language models (LLMs) like OpenAI's models, Anthropic, HuggingFace, and vLLM.

 This guide will introduce you to: